yu-pei/parsec-wiki/PaRSEC Trace Tables via Python.md

 print(my_trace.sched)
 ```

-**HOWEVER...
-It would be better if you ignored all of the above options for conversion and loading, and skipped straight to the section below about ptt_utils.py!**
+**HOWEVER...** It will be better if you **ignore all of the above options for conversion and loading**, and skipp straight to the section below about ptt_utils.py!

 # **ptt_utils.py** - the *Preferred* Method for Conversion and Load #